kristopherjohnson/bitsybasic/README.md

 - The parser can only see the current input line.
 It cannot read the next line while parsing the current line.
 - In general, spaces should be ignored/skipped.
 So "GO TO 10 11" is equivalent to "GOTO 1011", and "1 0P R I N T" is equivalent to "10 PRINT".
 The only place where spaces are significant is in string literals.
 - In general, lowercase alphabetic characters should be treated in a case-insensitive manner or automatically converted to uppercase.
 The only place where this is not appropriate is in string literals.
-- Any incorrect syntax detected must result in a `Statement.Error(String)` element being returned by `parseStatement()`, so that the error will be reported properly.
+- Any incorrect syntax detected must result in a `Statement.Error(String)` element being returned by `statement()`, so that the error will be reported properly.
 - `char.swift` contains methods and definitions that may be useful for classifying input characters or for converting text between ASCII/UTF8 bytes and Swift Strings.